 To avoid losing key players in free agency, teams may look to sign them to contract extensions before they get the chance to test the open market.

-While Wheeler's new deal has a massive annual salary, Mookie Betts¡¯ $365 million extension with the Dodgers is the largest signed by a player in terms of new guaranteed total money added on to a player¡¯s existing contract.
+The deal set a record for MLB's richest extension, in terms of new guaranteed total money added on to a player¡¯s existing contract.

 Signed in 2020, runs through 2032